-On August 27, Prince Henri marched with 30 bns and 58 sqns towards Lusatia.
+On August 27, Prince Heinrich marched with 30 bns and 58 sqns towards Lusatia.
 The same day, Gersdorff Hussars skirmished with Beck's light troops.
 General Beck evacuated Sprotau which was soon occupied by the advancing Prussians.

 On August 28, Zieten arrived at Sagan with the vanguard.
 His troops camped in and around the town.
 The bridge of Sagan which had been broken by the Austrians during their retreat, was repaired.
 The same day, the Russian Main Army finally quitted Lossow and marched towards Saxony.

-On August 29, Prince Henri reached Sagan while Zieten marched to Sorau, capturing 84 hussars and 3 officers on his march.
+On August 29, Prince Heinrich reached Sagan while Zieten marched to Sorau, capturing 84 hussars and 3 officers on his march.
 Meanwhile, General Bülow occupied Naumburg with 6 bns and 5 sqns.
 Daun, fearing for his communication with the Russian Army, ordered General Buccow to leave Lauban and to join him at Triebel.
 He also ordered the Marquis d'Aynse to march to Priebus.
 However, when Zieten appeared at Sorau, Daun retired behind the Neiss River without waiting for these reinforcements, joining Buccow at Moska.
 By doing so, Daun had left the magazine at Guben unprotected but Zieten did not seize this opportunity.

 On August 30, Daun resolved to attack Zieten.
 Daun's plan called for an advance of Beck's Corps from Wiesen to the defile of Buschmuhle on the road to Sagan behind the Prussian lines, for Esterhazy's Corps to march from Sommerfeld against the Prussian right flank and for Daun himself to attack frontally with the Austrian Main Army.
 Meanwhile, the Russian Army had marched to Lieberose on his way to Saxony.

 On September 2, Zieten was posted in the little town of Sorau while Daun was secretly marching on him in three converging columns.
 However, Daun hesitated and turned back his own divisions and returned to his camp at Triebel.
-Most units of Beck's Column were delayed and, after a small engagement at Sorau, Zieten had enough time to escape the trap and to join Prince Henri at Sagan.
+Most units of Beck's Column were delayed and, after a small engagement at Sorau, Zieten had enough time to escape the trap and to join Prince Heinrich at Sagan.
 Beck took position at Wolfsdorf to cover the Austrian Main Army.
-In Upper Silesia, the Austrian Corps of Harsch was still at Trautenau while Prussian forces were deployed as follows: Goltz at Landeshut and Stutterheim at Schmottseifen to observe de Ville's Corps at Marklissa.
+In Lower Silesia, the Austrian Corps of Harsch was still at Trautenau while Prussian forces were deployed as follows: Goltz at Landeshut and Stutterheim at Schmottseiffen to observe de Ville's Corps at Marklissa.

-On September 6, de Ville marched to Lauban to cover the magazines at Görlitz; leaving Lieutenant-colonel Garičié with 700 Grenzers and some hussars in Friedland to guards the passes leading into Bohemia, and sending 2 battalions and some cavalry to Naumburg.
+On September 6, de Ville marched to Lauban to cover the magazines at Görlitz; leaving Lieutenant-Colonel Garičié with 700 Grenzers and some hussars in Friedland to guards the passes leading into Bohemia, and sending 2 battalions and some cavalry to Naumburg.

 On September 9, Stutterheim summoned Friedland which capitulated.
 He got the magazine there and took Garičié and his 700 Grenzers prisoners.
-The same day, Prince Henri marched to Lauban, where he encamped, while de Ville retired from this town towards Görlitz.
+The same day, Prince Heinrich marched to Lauban, where he encamped, while de Ville retired from this town towards Görlitz.
 Beck retired from the area of Rothwasser and joined de Ville at Görlitz.
 Saint-Ignon and Vogelsang also joined de Ville with their respective detachments.